 Developing an effective insider threat program is a comprehensive process that extends beyond just the cybersecurity department.
 To successfully implement this type of program, you’ll also need:

-• Technical resources — Deployment of dedicated insider threat management software along with reconfiguration of existing solutions and infrastructure
+- Technical resources — Deployment of dedicated cybersecurity software along with reconfiguration of existing solutions and infrastructure

 “Ignition Guide to Building an Insider Threat Management Program”